Guerric9018/Frogmote/README.md

 - Gestures can be sensitive to small jitters.
 Tuning thresholds may be required.
 - macOS/Linux action implementations are not yet provided (Windows only).
 - It is currently impossible to delete a card without modifying the `presets.dat` file manually.
+- The settings button does not work yet.